STEER-KT/steer_kt_llm_knowledge_tracing/README.md

 # STEER-KT

 This directory is a portable, standard-setting implementation of STEER-KT.
-It contains the DBE, NIPS, and XES data used by the method and excludes all cold-start experiment code and data.
+It contains the DBE, NIPS, and XES data used by the method.

 ## Repository layout